PC Organics baby food pouches recalled across Canada

 Loblaw Companies Ltd. is recalling PC Organics baby food pouches due to a possible deadly bacteria that could form in the food.

-The Canadian Food Inspection Agency (CFIA) says the pouches could allow the growth of Clostridium botulinum bacteria, which can lead to the growth of bacteria which can cause botulism.
+The Canadian Food Inspection Agency (CFIA) says the pouches could allow the growth of Clostridium botulinum that can cause botulism.

 The recall, triggered by a consumer complaint, was initially announced Feb.
 3 and is now being expanded.
-The products being recalled were sold throughout the country up to and including Feb.
+The products being recalled were sold across Canada up to and including Feb.
 8.

-The CFIA says to call your doctor if you think you are sick.
+"There have been reported illnesses that may be associated with the consumption of these products," the CFIA said in a release late Wednesday, advising Canadians to call their doctors if they think their babies are sick.

-It adds that food contaminated with the toxin may not look or smell spoiled, but can still make you sick.
+The agency adds that food contaminated with the toxin may not look or smell spoiled, but can still make you sick.
 Symptoms can include nausea, vomiting, fatigue, dizziness, blurred or double vision, dry mouth, respiratory failure and paralysis.
-In severe cases of illness, it can cause death.
+In severe cases of illness, ingesting contaminated food can cause death.

 Loblaw says a manufacturing error resulted in too much water in the product, which can allow the bacteria to grow under certain circumstances.